-This is a property constructed with public subsidy.
+This is a property usually constructed with public subsidy.
 Shared ownership is similar to shared equity as they both allow a buyer to purchase a portion of a property and are forms of low-cost home ownership.
-A buyer enters into an agreement with a RSL, but pays rent (occupancy payment) on the remainder to the property.
-Unlike share equity this is usually operated by a RSL who has the ability to take rent for the remainder of the property.
+A buyer enters into an agreement with a RSL, but pays rent (occupancy payment) on the remainder of the property.
+Unlike share equity this is usually operated by a RSL who has the ability to take rent for the remainder of the property but it could be operated by a private landlord such as an estate.